-In the research review, Effects of exercise intensity and duration on the excess post-exercise oxygen consumption, I threw out a lot of data regarding the actual impact of exercise on the post-exercise calorie burn (called EPOC which stands for Excess Post-exercise Oxygen Consumption, essentially the ‘extra’ calories you burn after training).
+When I looked at EPOC, I threw out a lot of data regarding the actual impact of exercise on the post-exercise calorie burn.
 Since that piece was on the long side to begin with, I decided to save some more concrete examples for today’s follow-up blog.

 Semi-recapping from yesterday, the paper conclude that high intensity training can generate larger EPOC’s at least in terms of the percentage contribution.
 The paper suggested that values of a 7% EPOC for steady state work but 14% for interval work were approximately correct values so that’s what I’m going to use.